reddygautam98/clinchat-rag/data/raw/README.md

 ## Overview

-This directory contains sample clinical documents for testing and development of the ClinChat-RAG system.
-These files represent the types of documents commonly found in clinical trials and pharmaceutical research.
+This directory contains comprehensive sample clinical datasets for testing and development of the ClinChat-RAG system.
+These files represent the types of documents commonly found in clinical trials and pharmaceutical research, now expanded to **5,000 rows each** for realistic performance testing.

+## Dataset Summary

+- **📊 Total Records**: 10,000+ clinical data points
+- **🧪 Lab Chemistry**: 5,000 rows across 16 different lab tests
+- **⚠️ Adverse Events**: 5,000 rows with comprehensive safety data
+- **👥 Patients**: 1,000+ synthetic patient records
+- **📅 Time Span**: 12 months of clinical data (2024)

 ## Document Types & Use Cases